jaflolo/bank-exercise/README.md

 ```
 That's it, feel free to interact with the client interface.

+## Lauch Swagger
+While the spring boot proyect is started, you can lauch swagger UI, it is available at http://localhost:8080/swagger-ui.html.
+Here is the Home Page of Swagger where you can see all the resources that are exposed.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.